nikitakapitan/transflate/README.rst

 Architecture
 ------------
-This project replicates the original architecture of Transformers which is basically Encoder-Deconder model with a lot of attentions.
+This project replicates the original architecture of Transformer : Encoder-Deconder model with a lot of attentions.

 .. image:: https://machinelearningmastery.com/wp-content/uploads/2021/08/attention_research_1.png